 Blood Hg results are reported in parts per million (ppm) wet weight (ww).
-The mercury level in the blood of the Kezar Lake, Great Brook male was 4.071 ppm (ww), which puts him in the extremely high risk category for possible adverse effects.
-This is significantly higher than his Hg blood level of 2.962 reported in 2017.
-The mercury level in the blood of the two chicks sampled varied from 0.160 - 0.200.
-These both fall within the moderate risk range for adverse effects (Table 6).
+The mercury level in the blood of the Kezar Lake, Great Brook female was 2.993 ppm (ww), which puts her on the cusp of the high risk category for possible adverse effects.
+The mercury level in the blood of the other five loons sampled varied from 0.148 - 0.907.
+These levels all fall within the low to moderate risk range for adverse effects (Table 6).